cncf/k8s-conformance/v1.14/BoCloud/README.md

 ## Create Kubernetes Cluster

-Install Bocloud BeyondContainer to creat kubernetes cluster.
+Install Bocloud BeyondContainer to create a Kubernetes cluster.

 After the creation completed, add the test cluster and launch the Kubernetes e2e conformance tests.